You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 You may be able to limit interest-based advertising by using browser controls, device settings, consent tools, recognised opt-out signals, or opt-out mechanisms offered by certain advertising partners.
 Some choices may be browser-specific, device-specific, or account-specific.

-20. Children’s privacy
+20. Children’s privacy and child safety

 21. Security